Mr Mark Collins QPM

 His commitment to policing was cemented in 1991 when he became a Police Constable with The Metropolitan Police in London.

 In 1995 Mark returned to Dyfed-Powys Police as a Constable in Cardigan and, over the next 10 years he went on to work in all four counties.
 He served here at every rank to Superintendent, in both Uniform Policing and CID.

 Mark is the National Police Chiefs’ Council (NPCC) lead for both Mental Health and Policing and Group Based Child Sexual Exploitation.
-He is also currently the Chair of the Welsh Chief Officer Group.
 He has a BSc in Criminal Justice Studies and is a member of the Chartered Institute of Management.